GitZoneTools/npmts/readme.md

 This works on your machine and in CI.
 There is a prebuild docker image available that includes npmts to make CI a breeze:
 [hosttoday/ht-docker-node:npmts on Dockerhub](https://hub.docker.com/r/hosttoday/ht-docker-node/)

+## Changelog
+For breaking changes please see the [changelog](https://gitzone.gitlab.io/npmts/changelog.html).

 For further information read the linked docs at the top of this README.

 > MIT licensed | **&copy;** [Lossless GmbH](https://lossless.gmbh)